Are Any of These 5 FTSE 100 Shares a Buy?

 Zone in on other sterling stocks

-If you already hold shares in these companies, and are looking for excellent earnings prospects elsewhere, this special report highlights the possible FTSE winners identified by ace fund manager Neil Woodward.
+If you already hold shares in these companies, check out this newly updated special report, which highlights a host of other FTSE winners identified by ace fund manager Neil Woodford.

-The latest report, compiled by The Motley Fool's crack team of analysts, is totally free and comes with no further obligation.
-Click here now to download your free copy.
+The report, compiled by The Motley Fool's crack team of analysts, is totally free and comes with no further obligation.
+Click here now to download your copy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.